 - If needed, a regular paycheck until you can return to work

-Workers compensation can also pay out substantial additional benefits if your injury was serious—for example, if you now have a disability or lifelong condition, or if your loved one passed away from a workplace injury.
+Workers’ compensation can also pay out substantial additional benefits if your injury was serious—for example, if you now have a disability or lifelong condition, or if your loved one passed away from a workplace injury.
 These are tragic situations and no amount of money can make up for them.

-Lawrenceville Workers Compensation Lawyer Near Me 404-400-4000
+Lawrenceville Workers’ Compensation Lawyer FAQs

 - It doesn’t matter whose fault the injury is